-Home warranty plans can be a smart financial investment and one that has the potential to save you hundreds or even thousands of dollars.
-While you will have to pay a monthly or yearly fee for the warranty, just like any other insurance coverage, it can be well worth it by ensuring you are covered if any issues arise.
-Most of these plans are designed to cover things that your homeowner’s insurance policy does not, such as your major appliances or your home’s plumbing and electrical systems.
+A Home warranty plan can be a smart financial investment that can save you thousands of dollars.
+Of course, you will have to pay a monthly or yearly fee for the insurance.
+Despite this, you can greatly benefit from a warranty when big problems arise.
 Depending on your specific policy, a home warranty may also cover some or all of your HVAC system.

 Understanding the Types of Home Warranties

 Home warranties typically cover repair costs for your major appliances and systems.
-In most cases, if any repairs are needed due to wear and tear, costs for labor and replacement parts will be covered.
+In most cases, the warranty will cover all labor and replacement parts.
 The warranty should also cover replacing equipment or appliances that fail due to age or normal wear and tear.

 What HVAC Components Will a Home Warranty Cover?

-In addition to repair and replacement costs, home warranty plans may also pay for the cost of maintenance on any covered components.
+Home warranty plans may also pay for the cost of maintenance on any covered components.
 The plan will typically pay for you to have your heating and air conditioning systems maintained once a year.
 This type of policy is great as it can help ensure your systems are working effectively and efficiently.
-Regular maintenance can also reduce your energy costs and extend the life of your furnace, AC unit and other HVAC equipment.
+Regular maintenance can also reduce your energy costs and extend the life of your furnace, AC unit, and other HVAC equipment.

 How Does an HVAC Home Warranty Work?

-The technician will inspect your system to determine if the problem can be repaired and perform whatever repairs are necessary to get the system working correctly.
-If the technician determines that the problem is fatal and the system cannot be repaired, they will schedule a time to replace the unit.
+The technician will inspect your system and perform whatever repairs are necessary to get the system working correctly.
+Your technician will schedule a replacement appointment if the system can’t be repaired.

 How Are Home Warranty Claims Judged?

-Performing any work on your HVAC system yourself or having anyone who is not licensed or certified do any work will also void your warranty.
+Performing any work on your HVAC system yourself will definitely void your warranty.
+So will hiring an unlicensed AC worker.
 For this reason, it is essential that you always hire a professional HVAC contractor for any necessary repair or maintenance work.